Thank you for reading and reviewing! I hope you enjoy this chapter.

 That was the third time he had almost revealed his presence this night because his mind kept wandering off more times than he actually liked.
 And it all started after his unfortunate encounter with the leader of the Freedom Fighters.
 It had been a few days since the gang had seen Jet for the third time, and ever since then, Zuko had been unable to concentrate or relax.

-His mind kept replaying the moment Jet had taken Katara into his arms and he could not forget the poorly hidden lustful looks Jet kept throwing at her every time they came across the Freedom Fighters.
-Zuko had to forcefully calm himself down from slicing the man's head off and burning him to a crisp, which surprised him for he had never felt the urge to do such things ever before in his entire life, not even when Ruon-Jian had been flirting with Mai.
+His mind kept replaying the moment Jet had taken Katara into his arms when they first ran into him and he could not forget the lustful looks Jet kept throwing at her every time they came across the Freedom Fighters.
+Zuko had to forcefully calm himself down from slicing the man's head off and burning him to a crisp.
+Which surprised him for he had never felt the urge to do such things ever before in his life, not even when Ruon-Jian had been flirting with Mai.

 Zuko peered around the end of the passage before he dashed forward into the next empty alleyway, the moon making his blue and white mask and the hilts of his swords glint.
 A few rat-weasels scurried away as he ran, but he hardly noticed them.

-But now he also remembered Toph hint at a possible attraction when they had returned to the Royal Beach House, and thinking about the possibility of Katara having feelings for Jet was not improving his already sour mood.
+He also remembered how Toph hinted at a possible attraction when they had returned to the Royal Beach House, and thinking about the possibility of Katara having feelings for Jet was not improving his already sour mood.

 But maybe he was making a big deal over nothing.
-Katara didn't react like a girl with a crush when Jet had embraced her and she didn't even notice or respond to the meaningful looks he was giving her.
+Katara didn't react like a girl with a crush when Jet had embraced her and she didn't even notice or respond to the meaningful, hopeful looks he gave her.
 Yes, maybe he was just overreacting, though he wondered why he cared so much since it was none of his business.